Portable Appliance Testing (PAT Testing)

 A Selection Of Our Customers

 We Are An

 Portable appliance testing (PAT Testing) is an important part of any health & safety policy.
 The Health & Safety Executive states that 25% of all re-portable electrical accidents involve portable appliances.
 The level of inspection and testing required is dependant upon the risk of the appliance becoming faulty, which is in turn dependant upon the type of appliance, the nature of its use and the environment in which it is used.
 Learn more about portable appliance testing.

 Fixed Wire Testing?

 Periodic Testing and Inspection of electrical installations is necessary for the prevention of damage from wear and tear, corrosion, excessive electrical loading, environmental influences and ageing.
 The Electricity at Work Regulations 1989 places a legal responsibility on the owner of an electrical installation to prevent electrical accidents.
-These regulations call for all electrical systems and apparatus which are, or may be, attached to the electrical installation, to be maintained in a safe condition so that individual users may be protected from electrical shock or fire hazards.
-Learn more.
+These regulations call for all electrical systems and apparatus to be maintained in a safe condition so that users have protection from electrical shock or fire hazards.
+Learn more about fixed wire testing.

 What is a

 Additionally, excessive loading of electrical systems and equipment or phase imbalance of electrical systems may also lead to failure.
-The deterioration and loading of electrical systems and equipment is not always apparent or detected by conventional checks such as routine monitoring and maintenance or periodic test and inspection.
+The deterioration and loading of electrical equipment is not always apparent or detected by conventional checks, such as routine monitoring and maintenance or periodic test and inspection.
 However, when energised and under load, these faults can become clearly visible with the aid of thermal imaging techniques.
 In many cases this allows for instant fault diagnosis which in serious cases can be brought to the client’s attention immediately, allowing the necessary remedial action to take place at an early stage.
-Learn more.
+Learn more about thermal surveys.